ffjabbari/ElasticacheConfig/README.md

 ## License summary

 This sample code is made available under a modified MIT license.
-See the LICENSE file for more information.
+See the LICENSE file for more information...